 - 9.1 A fraud investigation must be properly conducted, thorough and wideranging.
-The Fraud Investigation Officer will maintain a record of the allegation in the fraud register which will include details of the allegations, investigation and ultimately the conclusions.
-The Fraud Investigation Officer will produce the Terms of Reference for the investigation and have unrestricted access to staff and records, manual or electronic. - 9.2 The Fraud Investigation Officer will draw up an investigation plan, setting out the objectives of the investigation, the resources and expertise required, the scope of the investigation and the timescale.
-Members of the investigation team will be independent of the area under investigation and will have a clear understanding of reporting procedures and evidence handling and recording procedures. - 9.3 For internal fraud, the plan will include investigation of the extent to which there has been supervisory negligence on the part of supervisors and managers.
+The Fraud Investigation Officer will maintain a detailed record of the allegation including the investigation process and the conclusions, in a secure fraud folder. - 9.2 The Fraud Investigation Officer will produce the Terms of Reference for the investigation and have unrestricted access to staff and records, manual or electronic. - 9.3 The Fraud Investigation Officer will draw up an investigation action plan, setting out the objectives of the investigation, the resources and expertise required, the scope of the investigation and the timescale. - 9.4 Members of the investigation team will be independent of the area under investigation and will have a clear understanding of reporting procedures and evidence handling and recording procedures.

+- 9.5 For internal fraud, the plan will include investigation of the extent to which there has been supervisory negligence on the part of supervisors and managers.
 Human Resources will be consulted at an early stage to identify any personnel issues that need to be considered. - 9.4 The action plan will delegate roles and responsibilities in accordance with the skills and experience of the experts involved.
 Access to information about the investigation will be restricted to those with a legitimate need to know.
-In conducting investigations, the Council will be mindful of relevant legislation, including but not limited to): the Data Protection Act 1998; the Fraud Act 2006; the Human Rights Act 1998; The Police and Criminal Evidence (NI) Order 1998 (PACE); the Public Interest Disclosure (Northern Ireland) Order 1998;

-9.5 The Regulation of Investigatory Powers Act 2000; and the Proceeds of Crime Act 2002 and money laundering regulations.
+In conducting investigations, the Council will be mindful of relevant legislation, including but not limited to): the Data Protection Act 1998; the Fraud Act 2006; the Human Rights Act 1998; The Police and Criminal Evidence (NI) Order 1998 (PACE); the Public Interest Disclosure (Northern Ireland) Order 1998; the Regulation of Investigatory Powers Act 2000; and the Proceeds of Crime Act 2002 and money laundering regulations.